- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 About: The tagline reads: “Make it 10X easier to get more customers.
 The only growth tool marketers and entrepreneurs need for SEO, SEM, and Facebook advertising.”

 GrowthBar is the perfect market research tool because it gives you instant access to critical data points about your competitors and the growth channels and keywords that are working for them.
+It is a market research tool for marketers and for understanding marketing channels.
+And it’s only $29/month.

 New features are being steadily rolled out that continue to make performing market research a breeze.
 You can explore your competitors’ backlink data, social signals, which keywords they rank for, best performing keywords, spy on their facebook ads and so on.